Preparing for two under two

 In order to get Emmy somewhat acclimated to a little sister coming, we got her a baby doll, complete with diapers and a binky.
 We would practice rocking the baby, singing to the baby, changing diapers, and what not.
 We would also talk about the fact that a baby was in Mommy’s belly just like her little baby.
 We also worked hard to have Emmy involved in helping prepare for the baby.
 When we worked in her room, we would always have her in the room with us.

 To be honest, you can’t expect a baby younger than 2 to 3 years old to really understand what is happening but it’s more of just getting them used to the idea of there being another baby around.

-We of course read a lot of books about being a bib sister.
-Again, I’m not sure how much this helped, but the welcoming of Nora home went very smoothly.
-Adorbable photo provided for evidence.
+We of course read a lot of books about being a big sister.
+Again, I’m not sure how much this helped, but welcoming of Nora home went very smoothly.

 When I was pregnant with Emmy I did a big round of freezer meals.
 I did it all in one day for about $165.
 Full details on the recipes here.

 While preparing for Nora’s arrival, I knew I needed to be REALLY prepared with meals.
 So I made about 30 freezer meals.
 I made alot of the same meals I made with Emmy plus a few new ones!
 And while I TOTALLY anticipated being able to do a blog post about it, Nora ended up arriving before I got around to it!
 But lucky for you I have an entire folder on my laptop saved with some of my favorite recipes!